NoxOrg/Nox.Lib.V6/README.md

 This quick-start is really just the tip of the Nox iceberg.
 To develop serious microservices for business requires quite a bit more than a quick API.

-More documentation will be added shortly to help illustrate the broaded feature-set of Nox-enabled applications.
+More documentation will be added shortly to help illustrate the broader feature-set of Nox-enabled applications.

 <!-- ROADMAP -->
 ## Roadmap